Plans

 Barcelona

-The summer season has begun, and the Picasso Museum in Barcelona is open to the public on Thursdays, Fridays, and Saturdays between 7:00 p.m. and 9:00 p.m., with no reservation required.
-You can access both the permanent collection and temporary exhibitions.
-Guided tours will also be offered starting at 7:00 p.m. for all visitors.
+The summer season begins and the Museu Picasso of Barcelona offers free admission on Thursdays, Fridays, and Saturdays between 7 PM and 9 PM, with no reservation needed.
+You can access both the permanent collection and temporary exhibitions held at the museum.
+Additionally, guided tours will be offered starting at 7 PM for all visitors.

 Cargando